memo33/sc4pac/docs/faq.md

 # Troubleshooting & FAQs

+*All the answers to common problems and questions.*

 ## Application doesn't start :id=app-not-starting

 The application should display a detailed message explaining the problem and how to resolve it.